benwiz/sasha/README.md

 ## To Do

 - Create Alexa Smart Home Skill
+  - Allow async response message (`Send Alexa Events`).
+This should hopefully enable being able to use Alexa as my hub.
+A geofence message could send Alexa a message.
 - RaspiCam to S3 bucket

 - Cognito authorizer, might have to be a custom authorizer.
 For: `/`, `/map`, and `/sns`.